October 6 -11, 2022

 During our time in Utqiaġvik, we will divide our days between extensive sea watching and exploration of the tundra surrounding this northernmost city.
 Utqiaġvik sits right on the edge of the Arctic Ocean with Point Barrow itself jutting out into the confluence of the Chukchi and Beaufort Seas.
 During October, great numbers of eider and smaller numbers of loons are migrating in addition to our main target here, the elegant Ross’s Gull.
 We will spend several hours each day scanning the open ocean from various productive points along the shoreline and can expect to see large numbers of Common and King Eiders with chances for the rare Spectacled and Steller’s Eiders.
 The open water can also hold Yellow-billed, Pacific, Common, and Red-throated Loons and a few lingering acids, like Thick-billed Murre and Black Guillemot.
 In addition to Ross’s Gulls, hundreds of Glaucous Gulls are present with smaller numbers of Herring and Iceland while even Ivory Gulls have passed by on rare occasions.

-The flat tundra surrounding Utqiaġvik can be easily accessed by a good road system and here we can search for the beautiful Snowy Owl and usually several birds hunt on the snow-covered expanses, offering great photo opportunities.
+The flat tundra surrounding Utqiaġvik can be easily accessed by a good road system and here we can search for the beautiful Snowy Owls usually several birds hunt on the snow-covered expanses, offering great photo opportunities.
 Gyrfalcon is also a rare visitor here.
 In the town itself, we can check various feeders for Hoary Redpolls and Snow Buntings.
 In addition to these rare high arctic birds, we can expect a good variety of northern mammals like Arctic Fox, Bearded and Spotted Seals, and with great luck Polar Bear.
 There will be plenty of opportunities to become immersed in the unique Iñupiat culture.

 Each day begins with a late breakfast between 8:00 and 9:00 am.
 We then head off to our preferred birding site for the remainder of the morning, taking a break for lunch and warming up indoors.
-For the remainder of the afternoon, we will return to do further seawatching and exploration interspersed by breaks to warm up in the vehicles or indoors.
+For the remainder of the afternoon, we will return to do further seawatching and exploration interspersed with breaks to warm up in the vehicles or indoors.
 We will have an early dinner at a local restaurant nearby.
 Overall, we will spend the majority of daylight hours in the field.

 This tour has only short drives on maintained roads and some time will be spent birding from vehicles.